ava-labs/avalanche-docs/docs/apis/avalanchego/public-api-server.md

 ## Availability

 Usage of public API nodes is free and available to everyone without any authentication or authorization.
 Rate limiting is present, but many of the API calls are cached, and the rate limits are quite high.
-If your application is running up against the limits, please [contact us](https://chat.avalabs.org).
+If your application is running up against the limits, please [contact us](https://chat.avalabs.org) or try using a 3rd party RPC provider.

+## 3rd Party Public RPC Providers

+### Ankr
+* For C-Chain API, the URL is `https://rpc.ankr.com/avalanche`.
+* For X-Chain API, the URL is `https://rpc.ankr.com/avalanche-x`.
+* For P-Chain API, the URL is `https://rpc.ankr.com/avalanche-p`.
+* For Fuji Testnet API, the URL is `https://rpc.ankr.com/avalanche_fuji`.

+Note: soft limited to 1 million daily requests per IP or referring domain.
+Includes archive data.
+Batch calls limited to 1000.

 ## Support